ugisbaltins/ugisbaltins/README.md

 ## Welcome to my GitHub 👋

 My name is Ugis.
-As a software engineer with a passion for solving complex problems, I specialize in C#, .NET, SQL and TypeScript/JavaScript and i have experience with Test Driven Development workflow approach.
+I am software developer with a passion for solving complex problems, I specialize in C#, .NET, SQL and TypeScript/JavaScript and i have experience with Test Driven Development workflow approach.

 With a technical background in microelectronic hardware and industrial automation, I have a unique perspective on identifying and addressing technical challenges head-on.

+On my free time i still enjoy tinkering around with 3D printing, IoT, microcontrollers.

 <br/><br/>